ryanthomas-org/systray_hints/README.md

 The ability to obtain the geometry of the system tray is not referenced in the awesome API for a reason; in theory it may occasionally return incorrect data, requiring an additional execution of the keybinding.

 This project was previously assembled as a quick hack in the form of a shell script requiring iocane, rofi, and xdotool.
 It has been rewritten as a native lua module for the latest stable release with no external dependencies.
-Final testing and clean-up in progress.

 While deprecated functions were avoided, we have not yet tested it in the development version.